 However, we recommend that you ﬁle the next year’s FAFSA form as well.
 If you have not completed the FAFSA form, you can ﬁle it at online.
 Pace University's FAFSA school codes are:

-Students interested in aid for the summer must file an additional Pace University Summer Application, available on the Financial Aid webpage or in the Financial Aid Office.
+Students interested in aid for the summer must file an additional Pace University Summer Application, available on the Financial Aid webpage.
 We advise you to submit all required documents, and register before mid-April to guarantee financial aid availability for Summer payment dates.

 Please be sure to read the application thoroughly, as receiving financial aid for the Summer will have an impact on your financial aid for the following year.